osate/website/source/setup-development.md

 You can also edit the installation setup to establish a maximum heap size just for this eclipse installation.

+### Can I add the OSATE2 project setup to that an existing workspace?

+Yes, a project setup can be imported into a workspace: _File_ -> _Import..._ -> _Oomph_ -> _Projects into workspace_

+You can also use the import to add additional project setups to a workspace.

+### I want to use the eclipse installation with a new workspace?

+No problem.
+Switch to the new workspace location and import the OSATE2 project setup.

+Alternatively, you can create a new eclipse installation for each new workspace workspace.
+When using a bundle pool, an eclipse installation is comparatively lightweight, and quick to set up.

 ### How do I add a feature to my eclipse installation and share it with others in my team?

 Create your own setup file and import it into eclipse.
 P2 Director tasks install features in eclipse.
 It is recommended to put setup files under version control.